In-depth

 Used Leaf batteries

-NissinKing Partsworld – Secondhand Leaf batteries range in price from $3,000 – $13,000 (for 2018- models).
+NissinKing Partsworld – Secondhand Leaf batteries range in price from $2,000 – $13,000 (for 2018- models).
+They also advertise some batteries on Trademe.

 New Zealand businesses that change Leaf batteries

-• EV Parts NZ (Auckland) .
+• EV Parts NZ (Auckland).

 • EV Parts Guy (Hamilton) – actively bringing in batteries.